 Treatment for giant cell arteritis consists of high doses of a corticosteroid drug such as prednisone.
 Because immediate treatment is necessary to prevent vision loss, your doctor is likely to start medication even before confirming the diagnosis with a biopsy.

-To counter the potential side effects of corticosteroid treatment, your doctor is likely to monitor your bone density and may prescribe calcium and vitamin D supplements or other medications to help prevent bone loss.
+Corticosteroids can lead to a number of serious side effects, such as osteoporosis, high blood pressure and muscle weakness.
+To counter these potential side effects, your doctor is likely to monitor your bone density and may prescribe calcium and vitamin D supplements or other medications to help prevent bone loss.
 Your doctor is also likely to monitor your blood pressure and may recommend an exercise program, diet changes and medication to keep blood pressure within a normal range.
-Most side effects go away when the corticosteroid treatment is stopped.
+Most side effects go away when the corticosteroid treatment is tapered and stopped.

 - Borchers AT, et al. Giant cell arteritis: A review of classification, pathophysiology, geoepidemiology and treatment.
 Autoimmunity Reviews.
 2012;11:A544.